 - investment advice from Mercer;

-- · actuarial advice from Aon Hewitt; and
+- actuarial advice from Aon Hewitt; and,

-- legal advice on contracts entered into from Squire Patton Boggs and Eversheds.
+- legal advice on contracts entered into from Squire Patton Boggs, Eversheds as well as the legal specialists at South Tyneside Council.

 The Panel has taken advice from Mercer on all investment decisions made and obtained Mercer's research information and ratings each quarter for all of the Fund's external investment managers.